ViniciusAnjos96/SpectrumPreprocessRamanFTIR/README.md

 ======== LICENSE

-Copyright © 2026 Vinicius Anjos.
+Copyright © 2026 Vinicius Anjos and Denise Zezell.

 All rights reserved.